 Prepping a movie is one of the most important tasks you have as a cinematographer.
 You can design the whole movie-organize, create, and schedule it in a way that is best for light.
 Today is a perfect example.
 Check out this shot.
 This is a case of being in the right place, at the right time, resulting in a great performance.

 The next most important thing is hiring a talented crew.
 On this movie, I hired one of the best teams that I have ever worked with.
 Dany Racine is my key 1st A.C. – one word describes this guy WOW!!
 Ohh and a second one – SHARP!!
 Along with his tight crew of Soupharak Keoborakoth, Marie-France Simard, Laurent Alexis Guertin, Vincent Gouin, and Jean-Sébastien Caron, he keeps us organized and ready to make magic each day.
-An A camera operator that has your compositional aesthetics and instincts is very hard to find, except in Montreal.
+A camera operator who has your compositional aesthetics and instincts is very hard to find, except in Montreal.
 Daniel Sauvé is our A camera/Steadicam operator and he rocks it out everyday!!!
 I also brought HV Elite Team Mike Svitak up for 2.5 weeks to shoot all the Canon 5D sequences in the film.
 As always, Mikey added exceptional value with his energy, organization and eye.
 I am using my hybrid approach on this film, but going much heavier on film.
 Probably 85% film, 15% 5D footage.

 Mike returned to Montreal last weekend to lens second unit for me we all were quite impressed with the footage.